 The second alternative method of valuation is found in Sec.
 5(b)(6)(B).
 This provision would apply only to parcels under Federal mineral lease at the time of the appraisal.
 Clause (ii) in that subparagraph would direct the BLM to reduce the value of an applicable appraisal by an amount equal to what would be the State's share under Section 35 of the Mineral Leasing Act.
-A standard appraisal would identify the value of the parcel based on a net present value of the future royalty stream.
-That valued revenue stream would comprise the entire Federal collection, without an offset or reduction for the portion of the revenue stream that the Federal government remits to a state.
-It is the Department's understanding that this provision is included to recognize that the Mineral Leasing Act currently provides that 50% of all the money received by the United States in accordance with Section 35 of the Mineral Leasing Act shall be paid to the State within the boundaries of which the leased lands or deposits are or were located.
+A standard appraisal would consider all potential uses of the property, including but not limited to, mineral resource production and the resulting income stream.
+The Department understands that this provision is included to recognize that the Mineral Leasing Act currently provides that 50% of all the money received by the United States in accordance with Section 35 of the Mineral Leasing Act shall be paid to the State within the boundaries of which the leased lands or deposits are or were located.